andrecdk/andrecdk/README.md

 **`🎨 Digital Craftsmanship | 📈🔍 Data Analyst and Data Scientist Entahusiast`**

-I'm a data analyst enthausiast building my version of digital world and currently learning about coding as part of data analysis, data gathering and management and partially make some stuff that will help automate boring office task mainly in python.
+I'm a data analyst enthausiast building my version of digital world and currently learning about coding as part of data analysis and partially make some stuff that will help automate boring office task mainly in python.

 <p align="left">
   <a href="https://github.com/ForrestKnight?tab=followers">